 Veterinary Specialty Center’s Emergency and Critical Care Department is open 24-hours a day, 365-days a year, to provide emergency care for your pet.
-As the first VetCot Certified Level 1 Trauma Center in the Chicagoland area, we’re able to tackle emergencies on any level – from minor cases to severe traumas.
+As a VetCot Certified Trauma Center in the Chicagoland area, we’re able to tackle emergencies on any level – from minor cases to severe traumas.
 VSC is staffed with highly trained Criticalists and Veterinarians along with a dedicated team of veterinary nurse specialists, veterinary nurses and assistants providing around-the-clock emergency and critical care support.

 After checking in with reception, your pet will be triaged by a veterinary nurse.
 This is an evaluation of your pet’s body systems and a quick history used to facilitate identification of the most life-threatening problems.
 Patients in a life-threatening situation require timely intervention and will take priority over less critical patients.
 If you feel your pet’s condition has worsened while you are waiting, please notify a member of our team immediately so they can reassess your pet.
 There can be an extensive wait depending on the number and types of emergencies presenting to the hospital.
 Please be patient as we are working diligently to have your pet seen in a timely manner.
 If you have questions regarding the status of your visit, please see a staff member for assistance